 - 3.4% growth

 - Inflation (CPI):

 - FDI Inflow:

-Sudan’s economic freedom is not graded because of the lack of reliable data.
+Sudan’s economic freedom remains unrated due to the lack of reliable data.
 Those facets of economic freedom for which data are available have been individually scored.
 The last time Sudan was fully graded was in 2000, when it received a score of 47.2.